Amrmamlook/Villanova/README.md

     - ### Api Interaction With
     - Postman
-    - Swagger (provide it with documentation and Beare In Action)
+    - Swagger (provided with documentation and Bearer JWT In Action)